NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ![Inner door handle cup removed](/images/celica-audio-and-nav-upgrade/door-handle-cup-removed.webp) *Passenger door handle trim cup removed*

-Then once you remove all these screws and plastic retainers, with a little bit of wiggling you can pop out the door panels/cards and disconnect the power window switch cable from them.
+Then once you remove all these screws and plastic retainers, with a little bit of wiggling you can pop out the door panels/cards and disconnect the power window switch and illumination light cable from them.

 ![Passenger door panel removal](/images/celica-audio-and-nav-upgrade/door-panel-off.webp) *Passenger door panel removed*

 After this you can start the removal of the rear seats and the rear side trim (the trim that contains the rear speakers).
 The rear speaker grilles can be popped off with a trim tool to reveal additional screws to remove.
 The only small tricky part I recall is the bottom portion of the rear seat.
 Once you unbolt everything from the seat, you have to yank the front part of the cushion to remove it from the car frame.
 It is connected by two metal hooks that lock into the "lock hook" mechanism.
-The red circle on the image show where these hooks go into and where you have to pull from to remove the rear seat cushion.
+The red circle on the image shows where these hooks go into and where you have to pull from to remove the rear seat cushion.

 ![Rear seat and trim removed](/images/celica-audio-and-nav-upgrade/rear-seat-off-and-trim.webp) *Rear seat and trim removed.
 Red circle shows the hook lock (there is another one on the other side)*